Ordisoftware/Hebrew-Calendar/README.md

 But even with these lags, Pesach, according to the software, is still the first new moon following the spring equinox, and if it lags it falls at worst as the traditional calendar's Pesach Sheni, or vice versa, and within a few hours which generally remain within the 3% universal margin.

-The software does not yet offer an option to generate a calendar conforming to the Halakhah of Sod Ha'ibur or science of moving stars.
+The software does not yet offer an option to generate a calendar conforming to the Halakhah of Sod HaH'ibur or science of moving stars.

 #### What are the times of celebration?